irla2/azure-content/articles/introspect-code-using-z-ray-azure.md

    - Resource Group - select an existing resource group or create a new one
    - App Service Plan - select an app service plan, or create a new one.
 A service plan is basically the container that holds your app, with settings that determine the location, costs and resources associated with it.

 5. Click **Create**.
 Your new web app is pinned to the Startboard, and will take a few minutes to be created.
 Once created, the web app blade opens and you get a notification that your deployment succeeded!

    ![New Web App created][2]

 Clicking Browse at the top of the blade opens our web app with a default page displayed.

-  	![Alt text; do not leave blank][3]
+  	![New empty Web App open in browser][3]

 ## Step 2 : Uploading your Code